Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 * Demi Ajayi - Prod Designer – AI Natural Language
 * Otis Smart - AI Data Scientist - Machine Learning

-## 2. OVERVIEW -IBM Racial Disparity & Bias Diagnostics Engine
+## 2. OVERVIEW - IBM Racial Disparity & Bias Diagnostics Engine

 * Bias Engine is powered by IBM’s [AI Fairness 360](https://github.com/Trusted-AI/AIF360) sourced functionality refined to specifically isolate racial disparity in technology enabled outcomes
 * The Bias Engine diagnoses bias related causes for the disparity to recommend remediation
 * Bias Engine monitors outcomes and measures alignment of outcomes to the desired objective of being a fair outcome and free of racially biased influence

-### PROBLEM STATEMENT - Reason why deploymen of this technology is so critial
+### PROBLEM STATEMENT - Reason why deployment of this technology is a so critial need

 A new class of “anti-bias / anti-systemic Racism” solutions, apps and platforms (aka IBM's EmbRACE Call-for-Code) strives to have outcomes that can be mathematically assessed, validated verifiabially and attributed to be “Bias-Free”.